nwhitehead/pzretro/README.md

 My family had trouble reading the pixel font when playing games, so I replaced the default font with an anti-aliased monospaced font.
 This can be controlled by the core option "Use custom anti-aliased font".
 After changing the option you need to restart the current game to have it take effect.
-Default is on.
+Default is off.

 ![Title screen of Pot Wash Panic with antialiased font](doc/potwashpanic_font.png)